digital-asset/docs.daml.com/docs/2.9.0/docs/daml-finance/instruments/structured-product.rst

 :ref:`AutoCallable <module-daml-finance-interface-instrument-structuredproduct-autocallable-instrument-66988>`
 instrument models auto-callable notes that pay a conditional coupon.
 At maturity, the principal amount is repaid unless a final barrier has been breached (in which case the performance of the underlying is paid).
+In other words, it is an AutoCallable Barrier Reverse Convertible where the KI barrier is observed at maturity.

+This is a single-underlying instrument.
 If the underlying closes above the call barrier on an observation date, the instrument is automatically redeemed early at the end of that period.

 For example, consider an auto-callable yield note that pays a fixed 5% coupon in every period (unless the coupon barrier was hit at the end of the period).
+Both the call barrier and the coupon barrier are observed only on the last observation date of each period.

 This example is taken from `Instrument/StructuredProduct/Test/AutoCallable.daml <src/test/daml/Daml/Finance/Instrument/StructuredProduct/Test/AutoCallable.daml>`_